 At the end of the week, we had everything we needed to start writing.
 Maesy loved how Teddy’s prologue set up the tone for the book, while Teddy was amazed by the fact that he could just glance at a wall with color-coded post-its to see all the plans for every chapter in the book as well as how they are linked with one another.

-It was smooth sailing afterwards, as each of us were free to work as we liked and find that our different approaches complement each other.
+It was smooth sailing afterward, as each of us was free to work as we liked and find that our different approaches complement each other.

 What’s your idea of a “perfect journey”?

 Teddy: To me, a “perfect journey” is one that touches you on a personal level.
 You know, the kind that has elements that you’d remember for a very long time.
 A trip filled with warm conversations with a close friend, one that reminded you of a significant moment from your past, or sometimes, a small random gesture of kindness, like when we were on a train in Japan, an old lady gave Maesy and I a panda origami she just made.